CarbonSustain/nature-wired-apex/README.md

 # Nature Backers for Women’s Sports
 ### Hedera Hello Future Apex Hackathon 2026 — Sustainability Track

-Nature Backers for Women’s Sports is a sustainability engagement layer connecting women’s sports, sponsors, and verified environmental projects.
-Built on Hedera and integrated with the Hedera Guardian ecosystem, sponsors discover environmental initiatives indexed on the Guardian Global Indexer and present them to fans during live sporting events.
+Nature Backers for Women’s Sports is a sustainability engagement layer that connects sponsors, fans and verified environmental projects through live event experiences.
+Built on Hedera and integrated with the Hedera Guardian ecosystem, sponsors discover environmental initiatives indexed on the Guardian Global Indexer and present a curated set of projects to fans during events.

 ## Problem